karthikjayd/karthikjayd.github.io/teach.md

 Below is an overview of my roles in content creation, tutoring, teaching, and coordination.
 ---

+## May 2025 – Present
+### IT Support (part-time), Bernstein Center Freiburg
+I work as a part-time IT support staff at the [Bernstein Center Freiburg](https://bcf.uni-freiburg.de/about/people), where I manage the IT infrastructure and provide technical support to researchers and staff.
+This role involves setting up and maintaining PC pools, managing user accounts, and ensuring the smooth operation of IT systems.
+I also provide support for various software applications used in research and education, helping to resolve technical issues and improve the overall user experience.

 ## May 2021 – July 2022
 ### Scooper Pair, YouTube
 Owner and content creator for the YouTube channel _Scooper Pair_, where Kerala State Eligibility Test (SET) Physics problems are discussed.